Queensland Minister for National Parks Steve Dickson

 Queensland Minister for Sport and Recreation Steve Dickson

 Victor P Taffa

-“Eco-tourism is a major part of our plan for growing the tourism pillar of Queensland’s economy, which is why we are working to increase certainty and opportunity for operators across our national park estate.”
+“Eco-tourism is set to be a major part of our plan for growing the tourism pillar of Queensland’s economy, which is why we are working to increase certainty and opportunity for operators across our National Park estate.”
+Mr. Dickson said.